GENERAL

 CASPer Test

-Online situational judgment test required by few universities
+An online situational judgment test is required by a few universities

 English proficiency cutoffs are mandatory for all international students applying to nursing programs in Canada.